austince/flink-ci-flink/docs/dev/table/connectors/filesystem.md

                                         -- column value is null/empty string.

-  -- optional: the option to enable shuffle data by dynamic partition fields in sink phase, this can greatly -- reduce the number of file for filesystem sink but may lead data skew, the default value is disabled.
+  -- optional: the option to enable shuffle data by dynamic partition fields in sink phase, this can greatly -- reduce the number of file for filesystem sink but may lead data skew, the default value is false.
   'sink.shuffle-by-partition.enable' = '...',
   ...
 )